Karimunjawa Island is an exotic white sand beach and beautiful turqouise waters.

 This is very fun.
 If you visit with family, children can learn to increase natural intelligence, kinesthetic intelligence, intrapersonal and ability to difficulty.

-4. You can use a travel agent’s service to get a Karimunjawa tour package and get a discount tour package from him.
+- You can use a travel agent to get a travel package Karimun and get discount travel packages from them.

 Things to do in Karimunjawa Island

 - Swimming with sharks

 Provide a sensational experience for swimming and playing with sharks.

 Shark species are quite benign and do not attack humans.
 You don’t be afraid.
 However, when anxiety continues.
 You can try the sensation of swimming with smaller sharks.

 - Snorkeling and Island hopping